Windows 11 will change how you use your PC

 The security implications of Android apps on Windows 11 also aren’t clear.
 Can Microsoft catch and stop any malware that might arrive hidden inside Android apps?
 Microsoft said it couldn’t give any answers yet, since the companies are just beginning their partnership.

-Microsoft is also trying to bolster its Windows app store by offering developers financial incentives not available on Apple’s rival app store.
+Microsoft is also trying to bolster its Windows app store by offering developers financial incentives not available on Apple’s rival App Store.
 Apple has alienated developers by taking large cuts of the revenue from in-app purchases; Microsoft announced it will give developers 100 percent of their earnings in many situations.

 3) Windows gets live-updating widgets — and its own news feed

 Windows 11 also introduces a whole new screen of info.
-A panel of so-called Widgets, which you access by swiping in from the left edge, makes Windows feel a bit more like a phone or tablet — and will offer up all sorts of new distractions.
+A panel of Widgets, which you access by swiping in from the left edge, makes Windows feel a bit more like a phone or tablet — and will offer up all sorts of new distractions.
 Widgets are like apps that include live updates, like weather, stocks and your calendar.
 You can pick the ones you want, and Microsoft says eventually it hopes to include more from content creators.

 (Longtime Windows PC owners may remember an earlier version of these called Microsoft Gadgets in the earlier, little-loved version called Windows Vista.)